timacdonald/framework/pr.md

 }
 ```

-The TTL may also be a `DateTimeInterface` or `DateInterval`, as it already common when using the Cache.
+The TTL may also be a `DateTimeInterface` or `DateInterval`, as is common when using the Cache.

-Cache objects also allow durations to be specified as strings, either as a date string:
+Cache objects also allow durations to be specified as strings, either as a _date string_:

 ```php
 <?php